 High-Quality visuals: pictures and videos

-In the same category with the case previously mentionned, creating or having a website, presenting high-quality visuals is not a process to be neglected : pictures and videos will enable your brand to authentically represent the luxury’s realm.
-Above is Accor’s hotel : Mercure called “Mei Jue” in China.
+In the same category with the case previously mentioned, creating or having a website, presenting high-quality visuals is not a process to be neglected: pictures and videos will enable your brand to authentically represent the luxury’s realm.
+Above is Accor’s hotel: Mercure called “Mei Jue” in China.

 Booking on Chinese platform like Ctrip

-Did you know that more than 91% of consumers booked a room at a luxury brand online ?
-Among them about 32.8% was through a mobile phone or a tablet.
+Did you know that more than 91% of consumers booked a room at a luxury brand online?
+Among them, about 32.8% were through a mobile phone or a tablet.

-On which websites Chinese customers used to book a luxury hotel ?
+On which websites Chinese customers used to book a luxury hotel?
 First of all, they refer to online travel agencies and then official hotels websites.
 The OTA (Online Travel agencies) market is getting bigger and bigger every year in China.
-In 2015, it even exceeded US$19 billion of revenue so far, through a rise of 18% comparing to the previous year.
+In 2015, it even exceeded US$19 billion of revenue so far, through a rise of 18% compared to the previous year.
 Ctrip is the leader of the market and owns about half of the market shares.

-The first websites that Chinese people are when it comes to find the most suitable luxury hotel, would mostly think about are Ctrip, Qunar and official hotel websites (that’s why you need to create one).
+The first websites that Chinese people are when it comes to finding the most suitable luxury hotel would mostly think about are Ctrip, Qunar, and official hotel websites (that’s why you need to create one).

 Example Hotel in Paris

-Here you can see Hilton Shanghai HongQiao hotel page on Ctrip.
+Here you can see the Hilton Shanghai Hongqiao hotel page on Ctrip.
 It enables the Chinese Travellers to obtain some valuable information and book directly on Ctrip.
 As Ctrip is a major OTA in China, it will help your high-end hotel to gain awareness in China.